 The Cresset Press reimagined the Cresset Library series after the war, as a carefully edited collection of important but sometimes ignored classics.
 The series was edited by John Hayward.
 A few titles are common to other series, other titles are rare to find in reprint series.
 Each book includes a new introduction by a notable author or literary critic.
 About 25-30 titles were eventually included in the series.
 A full list of all series titles can be found at the Pages of Pages blog.
 The last title issued seems to be A Memoir of Thomas Bewick written by Himself published in 1961.
 This title is illustrated on the Pages of Pages blog.
 Titles were reprinted until at least 1964.

 The dust jackets share a common design, an abstract mottled background (printed in different colors) with the author/title and series logo.
-This copy of Sheridan le Fanu’s Uncle Silas is dated 1947 and is among first group of titles issued.
+This copy of Sheridan Le Fanu’s Uncle Silas is dated 1947 and is among the first group of titles issued.
 The price is 8/6 net, as indicated on the otherwise blank front jacket flap.